Mirror Mirror on the wall, who’s the fairest one of all?

-Self love is not a new age cliché.
-It is absolutely essential to cultivate within yourself if you want to be able to achieve great things in your life and enjoy the ride at the same time.
+Self-love is not a new age cliché.
+The practice of self-love is absolutely essential to cultivate if you want to achieve great things in your life and enjoy the ride at the same time.
 It’s all about genuinely acknowledging your strengths, accepting your flaws and getting comfortable with your vulnerability.
 It’s about treating yourself with compassion, respect and dignity and expecting others to treat you in the same way.

 It’s about believing in your heart that you deserve the best that life has to offer.
 Because you do!

 Question for you: What does self-love look like to you?
 What are some of the things that you can do to begin embracing all parts of your wonderful self?